We accept Contactless

-Tap On Tap Off Contactless - live from Wednesday, 18th September
+Tap On Tap Off Contactless - Now live!

-The price of any journeys you make will be calculated by the system and charged to your account at the end of the day.
-The price will be the same as it would be buying a paper ticket on the bus.
+The price of any journeys you make is calculated by the system and charged to your account at the end of the day.
+The price is the same as it would be buying a paper ticket on the bus.

-The total you will pay each day will automatically be capped to the price of a day ticket (Metrorider or Metrovoyager) for the area that you travelled in, if this is less than the total cost of the single fares.
+The total you pay each day automatically caps to the price of a day ticket (Metrorider or Metrovoyager) for the area that you travelled in, if this is less than the total cost of the single fares.
 Capping will only work properly if you use the same card/ device for all journeys in a day.

 This new system will help reduce boarding times which will help to speed up bus journeys.

-You will be able to check your journey and fare history through our Contactless Customer Portal.
+You can check your journey and fare history through our Contactless Customer Portal.

-You will be able to either set up an account or proceed as a guest but you will need the details of the payment device you use handy.
+You can either set up an account or proceed as a guest but you will need the details of the payment device you use handy.

-You won't need to register or sign up - you can just board with your card or device and tap on - not forgetting to tap off when you exit
+You don't need to register or sign up to Tap On Tap Off - you can just board with your card or device and tap on - not forgetting to tap off when you exit

 To find out more about Tap On Tap Off Contactless visit our FAQ section on the Contactless Portal